pdt1806/pdt1806/README.md

 Things I do in my free time:

 - 🎬 Watching anime TV shows and movies.
+[Let's see if we have the same taste.](https://myanimelist.net/animelist/piaw505)
 - 🎶 Listening to music, mostly Japanese songs on Spotify.
-[Check out my playlist here](https://open.spotify.com/playlist/3qtADjzQsii3E40jigoJTk).
+[Check out my playlist here.](https://open.spotify.com/playlist/3qtADjzQsii3E40jigoJTk)
 - 🌏 Watching videos and reading documents/news regarding history and geopolitics.
 - 🍃 Walking outdoors and enjoying the fresh air, sometimes with a cup of Starbucks in my hand.
 - 🎮 Playing video games with my friends for relaxation.